keithalewis/lac/README.md

 `sint64`, `uint64`, and `pointer`.
 Users can define types for structures and unions using the `struct` and `union` commands.

-There are also types for C functions (`func`) and user defined procedures (`proc`).

-## Values

-A _value_ is the bits associated with a type.
-Every type has a `parse` function that creates the bits from the input stream.
-The corresponding `print` function serializes the bits to the output stream.
-Every type also has a `copy` and `free` function.
+There are also types for C functions (`func`).
+It has the corresponding C symbol and its _signature_.
+The signature is its return type and arguments types.
+The corresponding value is created using `bind` by providing the values of the argument types.
+The `call` function evaluates the function using these arguments and returns the value of the result type.

 ## Dictionaries